guizlet/ads-interview/README.md

 ### Tips
 * Instructions are vague on purpose.
 We are curious to see how you will interpret them and would like to leave implementation details up to you
-* A README.md or proper code documentation which allows us to easily understand your code makes our life much easier
+* A README.md or proper code documentation which allows us to easily understand your code is always appreciated.

 ### Resources
 [GPT Documentation](https://developers.google.com/doubleclick-gpt/)